JaredCorduan/JaredCorduan.github.io/posts/2025-01-16--balanced-and-odd.md

 </table>

 Notice that the sum of the three scores is 32.
-It will always be 32!
+It will always be 32.

 # A Modification (for more randomness)

-We can add even more variety by not always going in the order of: STR, DEX, WIL.
+We can add even more variety by not always going in the order STR, DEX, WIL.
-Notice that in the method described above, STR and DEX are more negatively correlated than WIL is with either STR or DEX (STR and DEX share two dice).
+Notice that STR and DEX are more tightly linked than either is to WIL (they share two dice).

-There are exactly three ways to meaningfully reorder the score, determined by which score is the one having 4 added to it (like WIL above).
+There are exactly three ways to meaningfully reorder the scores, determined by which score gets the +4 (like WIL above).

-Therefore you can roll a d6 on the following table to randomly pick an ordering of the scores:
+Therefore you can roll a **d6** on the following table to randomly pick an ordering of the scores:

 <table border=1>